NovaVoidHowl/CVRFury-Docs/warnings-and-info.markdown

 Import support of V3 datastore items is currently a work in progress, please see the 'Feature list' section of this document for more info.

-### ⏳ Long Running Tasks

-If you have animations with large numbers of armature bones being animated in them, then expect long run times on the ArmatureLink module as it will have to re-write them all.
-TLDR: If its still showing as processing and you can see disk activity, then it is not hung as it may appear to be, just let it run, and come back to it in a few minutes

 ---

 ## Things that are not included